XFOSS/Oura/README.md

 built with CMake using `-DENABLE_FUZZ=ON` and run against the sample corpus in `fuzz/corpus` to discover crashes in the lexer and parser.

+## Legacy Ouroboros Sources

+The `ouroboros-lang` directory tracks the original C implementation of the language from the `FyreFly-TM/ouroboros-lang` project.
+Use the provided Makefile to build the interpreter and run example scripts such as `test_all_tokens.ouro`.
+Binary build artifacts and bundled `node_modules` have been removed from version control.